Planning Agreements Policy

 - the conservation or enhancement of the natural environment.

 A Planning Agreement is made in conjunction with the proposed development of land, either with a development application, an application for a complying development certificate or a planning proposal (i.e. amendment to a council’s local environmental plan).

 Making a request to Council to enter into a Planning Agreement

 If you are considering making a request to Council to enter into a Planning Agreement, your first step is to read and understand the Mosman Planning Agreements Policy, adopted by Council on 3 May 2016, then contact Council‘s Duty Planner on 9978 4214 to discuss your proposal.

-Once a formal request in writing is submitted to Council to enter into a Planning Agreement, this will be reported to Council‘s Urban Planning Committee, then to a Council Meeting for consideration.
+Once a formal request in writing is submitted to Council to enter into a Planning Agreement, this will be considered by the Director Environment and Planning, prior to being reported to a Council Meeting.
 If Council resolves to proceed with entering into a Planning Agreement, the process outlined in the Mosman Planning Agreements Policy will be followed in the negotiation of the Agreement.
 This will include the submission of a standard form of Planning Agreement and Explanatory Note, and public notification and consideration of any submissions received.

 Enquiries to Council’s Urban Planning Team on 9978 4214.